cinc2023/cinc2023.github.io/pages/challenge.md

 "Predicting Neurological Recovery from Coma After Cardiac Arrest"

-> **First deadline - April 8, 2023**
+> **June 9, 2023**

-Requirements, links to code and data, and background can be found at [George B. Moody PhysioNet Challenge 2023 announcement](https://moody-challenge.physionet.org/2023/){: target="_blank"}.
+The official phase of the George B. Moody PhysionNet Challenge 2023 has begun.
 {: .text-justify}

 More information about current and past Challenges, including [important details](https://moody-challenge.physionet.org/faq/){: target="_blank"} about scoring and test data for previous Challenges are available at the George B. Moody PhysioNet Challenge website.